mrashwini/dummy-branch-app/README.md

 ## Notes

 - Amounts are validated server-side (0 < amount ≤ 50000).
-- No authentication for this prototype.
+- No authentication for this prototype.# flask-observability-challenge